The three-cueing system in reading: Will it ever go away?

 “ … attention should be focused on decoding words rather than the use of unreliable strategies such as looking at the illustrations, rereading the sentence, saying the first sound or guessing what might ‘fit’.
 Although these strategies might result in intelligent guesses, none of them is sufficiently reliable and they can hinder the acquisition and application of phonic knowledge and skills, prolonging the word recognition process and lessening children’s overall understanding.
 Children who routinely adopt alternative cues for reading unknown words, instead of learning to decode them, later find themselves stranded when texts become more demanding and meanings less predictable.
 The best route for children to become fluent and independent readers lies in securing phonics as the prime approach to decoding unfamiliar words" (Primary National Strategy, 2006b, p.9).

-"The searchlight model of reading has been superceded by the new conceptual framework - the simple view of reading.
+"The searchlight model of reading has been superseded by the new conceptual framework - the simple view of reading.
 All references to the "searchlight model" therefore should be interpreted in the light of the simple view of reading” (Primary National Strategy, 2011).

 Ridding the system of this blight may not be as easy as the edict above implies.
 The three-cueing system is an established element in most preservice and inservice teacher training courses that include a literacy focus (Adams, 1998).
 It proffers an explanation (however misguided) of how skilled readers comprehend written language, and also provides a strong direction concerning the role of teachers in literacy education.
 It is one of those belief systems the origin of which is difficult to establish, and the wide-scale and uncritical acceptance of which is surprising to those anticipating an empirical foundation.
 There is a dearth of research support to justify a central role for the three-cueing system in determining what should be included in a reading program.
 In fact, in a despairing letter some years ago, 40 respected linguists (Eagle Forum, 1996) lamented that the underpinnings of the three-cueing system represented “ … an erroneous view of how human language works, a view that runs counter to most of the major scientific results of more than 100 years of linguistics and psycholinguistics” (Eagle Forum, 1996, p.8).

 One might think that after the publication of numerous authoritative reports on skilled reading and how to promote it (such as that of the National Reading Panel.
 2000), this tired hypothesis would have been long ago assigned to the history folder.
 However, a cursory search for the 3 cueing term produces many examples of it being endorsed by school districts, education departments, teacher training institutions, and school documents.
-For example:

 “What happens when a skilled reader reads?
 Effective readers draw on three main cueing systems for predicting meaning in text.
 They integrate and cross-check their knowledge of the world around them, their knowledge of the structures of spoken language, their knowledge of sound-symbol relationships, and their ability to see visual similarities and patterns in words.”